joemoose/dungeoneers.d20/docs/3 How to Play.md

 ### Gambits

 Gambits are combat maneuvers such as stunning, shoving, disarming, tripping, or sundering armor.
-They’re resolved with a check by the combatant most at risk.
+They’re resolved with an attribute check by the combatant most at risk.
 Gambits can’t cause damage directly but may do so indirectly (for example, pushing an enemy off a ledge).

 ### Advantage in Combat

 Characters can gain an advantage in combat by attacking a target on lower ground, off balance, disarmed, distracted, or tactically disadvantaged in any significant way.

-When a character has an advantage against an opponent on their combat turn, they can apply advantage to either their damage roll or a gambit against that opponent.
+When a character has an advantage against an opponent on their combat turn, they can apply advantage to either their damage roll or a gambit attempt against that opponent.
 Alternatively, you can make an attack and a gambit attempt against that opponent without an advantage in the same round.

 If you apply advantage to your damage roll, roll only your weapon’s damage die twice, taking the best result.
-If you have any bonus damage dice, such as +d12, for attacking an unaware opponent, bonus dice are not rolled twice.
+If you have any bonus damage dice, such as a +d12 for attacking an unaware opponent, bonus dice are not rolled twice.
 Bonus damage dice rolls are only ever rolled once and not modified by advantage.

 ### Morale